Discover Balance Transfer: How to Do it

 With existing card

-The second method by which a person can request a balance transfer is to simply take their existing card and transfer the funds over once Discover is informed.
-A Discover balance transfer card option will be available in the portal that a user receives once they have an open account.
-Within that portal, the specific dollar amount of the balance transfer can be inputted for approval purposes.
+The second method by which a person can request a balance transfer is to simply take his or her existing card and transfer the funds over once Discover is informed.
+A Discover balance transfer card option will be available in the portal a user receives once they have an open account.
+Within that portal, the specific dollar amount of the balance transfer can be entered for approval purposes.

 Steps to follow for a balance transfer with Discover